-1- LCH SA holds sufficient Collateral (other than that which is to be returned) to cover the Margin Requirement for the relevant Margin Account, LCH SA will process the return of the Eligible Collateral on request of the Clearing Member in accordance with the remaining provisions of this Paragraph 3.10(c); or
+1- LCH SA holds sufficient Collateral (other than that which is to be returned) to cover the Margin Requirement for the relevant Margin Account, LCH SA will process the return of the Eligible Collateral on request of the Clearing Member in accordance with the remaining provisions of this Paragraph 3.10.1(c); or

-2- LCH SA does not hold Collateral (other than that which is to be returned) to cover the Margin Requirement for the relevant Margin Account, LCH SA will debit an amount of Euro-denominated Cash Collateral equal to the Eligible Collateral Value from the relevant TARGET2 Account(s) of the Clearing Member (or the relevant cash accounts of its TARGET2 Payment Agent) during the Additional Specific Collateral Slot.
-Provided an amount of Euro-denominated Cash Collateral equal to the Eligible Collateral Value is received by LCH SA, LCH SA will process the return of the Eligible Collateral to the Clearing Member in accordance with the remaining provisions of this Paragraph 3.10(c).
+2- LCH SA does not hold sufficient Collateral (other than that which is to be returned) to cover the Margin Requirement for the relevant Margin Account, LCH SA will debit an amount of Euro-denominated Cash Collateral equal to the Eligible Collateral Value from the relevant TARGET2 Account(s) of the Clearing Member (or the relevant cash accounts of its TARGET2 Payment Agent) during the Additional Specific Collateral Slot.
+Provided an amount of Euro-denominated Cash Collateral equal to the Eligible Collateral Value is received by LCH SA, LCH SA will process the return of the Eligible Collateral to the Clearing Member in accordance with the remaining provisions of this Paragraph 3.10.1(c).

-In the event that LCH SA is required to, but has not been able to, debit an amount of Euro-denominated Cash Collateral equal to the Eligible Collateral Value from the Clearing Member’s TARGET2 Account(s) or the relevant cash accounts of its TARGET2 Payment Agent), the Clearing Member’s request to have Eligible Collateral returned to it will be deemed void and LCH SA shall retain the Eligible Collateral which the Clearing Member requested to be returned.
+In the event that LCH SA is required to, but has not been able to, debit an amount of Euro-denominated Cash Collateral equal to the Eligible Collateral Value from the Clearing Member’s TARGET2 Account(s) (or the relevant cash accounts of its TARGET2 Payment Agent), the Clearing Member’s request to have Eligible Collateral returned to it will be deemed void and LCH SA shall retain the Eligible Collateral which the Clearing Member requested to be returned.
 LCH SA’s inability to debit Euro-denominated Cash Collateral equal to the Eligible Collateral Value intra-day through TARGET2 shall not constitute a Payment Failure in respect of the Clearing Member.

 Save in the circumstances described above, LCH SA will send instructions (Sell Free of Payment) submitted via Clearstream Banking Luxembourg, Euroclear Bank or ESES (Euroclear France), as applicable, and the Clearing Member shall submit instructions (Buy Free of Payment), for matching through Clearstream Banking Luxembourg, Euroclear Bank or ESES (Euroclear France) between 13:00 and 15:00 CET.